aspabhi31/retail-business-analytics/README.md

 This project demonstrates **end-to-end SQL-driven business analysis** on a retail / e-commerce transactional dataset.
 The objective is not only to write correct SQL queries, but to **answer real-world business questions**, derive insights, and make data-backed recommendations — exactly how a **Data Analyst operates in a production environment**.

-The project progresses from **core KPI analysis** to **advanced analytical case studies** using CTEs and window functions, with insights documented and version-controlled on GitHub.
+The project progresses from **core KPI analysis** to **advanced analytical case studies** using CTEs and window functions, with insights documented, a lightweight Power BI dashboard built on top of a SQL analytics layer, and version-controlled on GitHub.

 ---